 How COPD and Depression Interact

 When depression comes into your life, you have many associated feelings like frustration, confusion and anger.
-You’ll likely ask yourself many questions: how did this start?
+You'll likely ask yourself many questions: how did this start?
 What was the cause?
 Is it my fault?
-What can I do?
+What can I do about my COPD and depression?
 In some situations, these questions waste valuable time and energy.

 Negative thinking becomes a pattern, and patterns become bad habits.
 Bad habits spread into other aspects of your life through a process called generalization.
 In generalization, instead of confining your bad luck, negativity or depression to your COPD, it spreads, and the lens you see the entire world through becomes darker and more hopeless.
 Over time, depression is hard to escape.